ray-di/ray-di.github.io/manuals/1.0/en/bp/MinimizeMutability.md

     ){}
 ```

-All fields of this class are final and initialized by a single
+All fields of this class are readonly and initialized by a constructor.
-`@Inject`-annotated constructor.
 [Effective Java](http://www.amazon.com/Effective-Java-Edition-Joshua-Bloch/dp/0321356683)
 discusses other benefits of immutability.